FreeClimbAPI/Node-Get-Digits-Tutorial/README.md

-# Node - Get Digits Tutorial
+# Node - Collect Digits Tutorial

 This project serves as a guide to help you build an application with FreeClimb.
 View this tutorial on [FreeClimb.com](https://docs.freeclimb.com/docs/collect-digits-1#section-javascript).
 Specifically, the project will: